zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

   * An extra NSEC3 record is returned in the response to the NSEC query.
     * The extra NSEC3 record has the same hash owner name, but different value in "Next Hashed Owner Name" field.
-  * The NSEC3 RRset has been signed with the normal DNSKEY.
+  * The NSEC3 RRset has been signed with a valid RRSIG.

 ### ERR-MULT-NSEC3PARAM-1
 An NSEC3 zone.
 An extra NSEC3PARAM record is returned.